Last Revised: 19 July 2019

 13.11 Modifications.
-Roller reserves the right, at its sole discretion, to modify or replace any of the terms or conditions of these Terms of Service (or any of the agreements that make up these Terms of Service) at any time (collectively, “Modifications”).
+Roller reserves the right, at its sole discretion, to modify or replace any of the terms or conditions of these Terms of Service (or any of the agreements that make up these Terms of Service), including any applicable Fees or charges, at any time (collectively, “Modifications”).
 Modifications to these Terms of Service will be posted to the Roller website with a change to the “Updated” date at the top of these Terms of Service.
 In certain circumstances Roller may provide you with additional notice of such Modifications, via email or with in-Service notifications.
 Modifications will be effective fourteen (14) days following the “Updated” date or such other date as communicated in any other notice to you, except that changes addressing new functions of the Services or which do not impose any additional burdens or obligations on you will be effective immediately.
 It is your responsibility to check these Terms of Service periodically for Modifications.
 Your continued use of the Services following the effectiveness of any Modifications to these Terms of Service constitutes acceptance of those Modifications as well.
 If any Modification to these Terms of Service is not acceptable to you, you must cease accessing, browsing and otherwise using the Services.
 Other than as set forth in this paragraph, these Terms of Service may only be modified through a written Addendum Agreement or Digital Platform Agreement, signed by you and approved by an authorised officer of Roller.

 13.12 Notices.
 All notices required or permitted under this Agreement will be in writing.
 Notices will be deemed to have been given: (a) one (1) day after deposit with a commercial express courier specifying next day delivery; or (b) two (2) days for international courier packages specifying two-day delivery, with written verification of receipt.